reginalexavier/wcswatin/paper/paper.md

 The package also includes tools for validating gridded climate products against station measurements through statistical metrics and visual inspection, enabling users to compare alternative weather and climate datasets prior to hydrological modeling.
 Performance optimizations, including parallel processing and reduced memory overhead, allow `wcswatin` to handle large spatio-temporal datasets efficiently on standard computing systems.

-# Related work

-Several existing tools partially support the preparation of weather and climate data for hydrological modeling.
-The NASAaccess R package [@mohammed2023nasaaccess] provides functionality for downloading and reformatting selected NASA datasets for use in models such as SWAT, but is limited to a small number of variables and data sources.
-The pRecipe package [@godoy2023precipe] focuses on global precipitation datasets and visualization but does not offer comprehensive workflows for generating complete SWAT weather inputs.

-Web-based tools like the NCEP Climate Forecast System Reanalysis portal (https://globalweather.tamu.edu/) are restricted to specific time periods (1979-2014) and have demonstrated weak performance in discharge simulations [@senent2021].
-In contrast, `wcswatin` emphasizes integrated preprocessing, validation, and formatting of multisource weather and climate data, supporting both gridded and station-based inputs within a unified and extensible workflow tailored to SWAT modeling.
+# Research impact statement

+`wcswatin` is intended to support reproducible hydrological and ecohydrological research workflows, particularly in data-scarce regions where multiple gridded climate products must be evaluated alongside station observations.
+The current release includes compact NetCDF examples, an executable vignette, and precomputed case-study articles covering ERA5-Land preprocessing and station interpolation workflows.
+These materials provide reproducible entry points for users who need to inspect downloaded climate products, compare temporal aggregation choices, and prepare weather inputs for SWAT.
+Continuous integration, expanded tests, and versioned documentation provide community-readiness signals for use in research settings where observed weather networks are sparse and multiple global gridded datasets must be evaluated before model calibration.

 # AI usage disclosure

 Generative AI tools were used during the development of `wcswatin` and the preparation of its documentation.
-Codex was used to assist with code review, debugging, test design, documentation drafting, and language editing.
+OpenAI Codex was used to assist with code review, debugging, test design, documentation drafting, and language editing.

 All AI-assisted outputs were reviewed, edited, tested, and validated by the authors before inclusion.
 The authors made the software design decisions, validated the scientific and technical content, and take full responsibility for the accuracy, originality, and integrity of the submitted work.